LennartFr/customer-loyalty-program/README.md

 The `composer archive create` command in `package.json` has created a file called `clp-network@0.0.1.bna`.

+## <a href=" https://github.com/LennartFr/customer-loyalty-program/blob/master/Composer.md">Step 3.
+Work with the BNA file in the Hyperledger Composer</a>

-## Step 3.
+## Step 4.
 Deploy the Business Network

 The BNA file can either be deployed to a local instance of Fabric or to the IBM Blockchain Starter Plan.